Welcome to the Business Studies Department

 What's the purpose of teaching your subject?

-The student's skills set improves and new skills are developed which include communication skills, presentational skills, team working, leadership, resilience and most importantly the students learn how to be and work independently.
+The student’s knowledge and skills set improves and new skills are developed which include communication skills, presentational skills, team working, leadership, resilience and most importantly the students learn how to be and work independently.

 How do you know that you have a 'good' curriculum?